igoracmelo/studying-git/README.md

 But wait, you made a mistake!
 Instead of typing "cheddar", you typed "chedar".

-The only solution to this is to ignore it and push, right?
+The only solution to this is to just ignore it and push, right?

 Right...?

 **WRONG!**

-If its just to change the last commit, you only have to use `--amend`:
+If its just to change the last commit, you only have to use `--amend`.
+A commit with `--amend` option will replace the last commit:
 ```sh
 git commit --amend -m "feat: cheddar splash hit"
 ```